What's new in Bitwig Studio 2

 We’ve done a lot of work under the hood to revamp MIDI handling in Bitwig Studio; improving sync and note timing.
 We are also introducing a set of devices that will allow you to seamlessly integrate hardware machines into your workflow via MIDI and CV/Gate.

 This device can be used to send CC data to external hardware or plug-ins.
-Add it to a Hardware Instrument device and you have instant access to your hardware's parameters directly from Bitwig Studio.
+Add it to a HW Instrument device to get instant access to your hardware's parameters.

 MIDI Program Change